Hi friends! Today I’m sharing how to remove stain without sanding using my own dining room table.

-The refinisher is a bit stinky, so if you can’t take your project outside, be sure to open plenty of windows!
+The refinisher is very stinky, so if you can’t take your project outside, be sure to use in a very well-ventilated area!
 You’ll also need something to protect your hands.

 Here’s a close up of the (not so) beautiful finish before: